go-oleg/debug-live/README.md

 };
 ```

-Start your app, telnet to Debug Live, and look at that all those variables!
+Start your app, telnet to Debug Live, and look at all those variables!
 ```bash
 $ telnet localhost 1337
 Trying 127.0.0.1...